Understanding PAGA Claims In California | Vision Law®

 Are PAGA Claims Subject To Mandatory Arbitration?

-No. Many employers will require workers to sign mandatory arbitration contracts, waiving the employee’s ability to file class action lawsuits and obligating them to resolve their individual matter out of court with their employer.
-PAGA claims, however, can legally move forward even with arbitration agreements in place.
+Many employers will require workers to sign mandatory arbitration contracts, waiving the employee’s ability to file class action lawsuits and obligating them to resolve their individual matter out of court with their employer.
+PAGA claims, however, are different.

 How Do I Begin To PAGA-Proof My Business?